KissKissBankBank/kitten/README.md

 Hit `Ctrl+C` to stop the tail.

+#### Production settings

-To share the dummy app with production settings (to share via ngrok for example), you can compile the assets and serve a production server:
+To share the style guide with production settings (to share via ngrok for example), you can compile the assets and serve a production server:

 ```sh